mayukh45/Jobless_Coders_iem/README.md

 Notifications triggered when primary safety parameters cross the threshold limits.
 ##  Air Quality Index Meter
 Numbers are good but isn't it great to see everything through pictorial representations?
-We show a customised graph comparing the current condition of your location to the internationally acclaimed pollution standard values, so that you can get a fair idea about how much this might affect your health.
+We show a customised graph comparing the current condition of your location to the nationally acclaimed pollution standard values, so that you can get a fair idea about how much this might affect your health.
+Source for standard values in India [AQI Standards-India](https://en.wikipedia.org/wiki/Air_quality_index#India)

 ## Contributors